 My rates for business Web content and blog posts listed below assume the client will obtain worldwide first publication rights to any content created.
 Unless otherwise agreed to at the start of a project, I retain the right to link to the material in my portfolio as a sample of my work (but am not required to do so).

 |Word Count *||Price|

-Those rates include only drafting of the post content — they do not include finding and securing related images, design work, following up on comments, or marketing blog posts through social media services or other means.
+Those rates include only drafting of the post content — they do not include creating any custom images or sourcing stock photos, design work, following up on comments, or marketing blog posts through social media services or other means.

 If you would like images and comment followup included, you must setup a monthly blogging contract.
 Rates for contracts will be quoted when details are received (how many comments you want included, how many images, how many posts per month, etc.).